dkbritt64152/ppcsv/README.md

 # ppcsv
-python prime lister list saver to primelist.csv and profiler using Bprofile
+python prime lister and numbers are saved to primelist.csv